alecstephens/my-love-isis/README.md

-This project will in essance just be a fan page about my girlfriend<3 Partly for practice, but mainly because I want to show her off:)
+This project will in essence just be a fan page about my girlfriend<3 Partly for practice, but mainly because I want to show her off:)